-Headphones are essential for monitoring your recording levels, so that you don't overload any one channel when you're mixing multiple tracks together.
+Headphones are essential for monitoring your recording levels so that you don’t overload any one channel when you’re mixing multiple tracks.

 The first step in starting a music podcast is to have a good idea of who you’re talking to.
 This means you need to know what your audience wants, what they’re interested in and how they consume media.

 You should also consider their demographics.
-If you're going for a specific group of people, such as women aged 18-35 who live in the suburbs and listen to pop music, then it's important that the topics you cover and the way you present them are tailored to those people's needs.
+If you’re going for a specific group of people, such as women aged 18-35 who live in the suburbs and listen to pop music, then the topics you cover and the way you present them must be tailored to those people’s needs.

 For example, if your audience doesn’t care about politics or religion, don’t spend too much time on those topics during your show.
 Instead focus on things like movies, technology and entertainment news that are relevant to everyone but most interesting for your target group.